CoditoNet/FOSRestBundle/Resources/doc/3-listener-support.rst

 -------------------

-The Request format listener attempts to determine the best format for the request based on the Request's Accept-Header and the format priority configuration.
+The Request format listener attempts to determine the best format for the for the request based on the HTTP Accept header and the format priority configuration.
 This way it becomes possible to leverage Accept-Headers to determine the request format, rather than a file extension (like foo.json).